-A Harvard University study entitled "America's Rental Housing 2022" posited that renters are uniquely vulnerable to climate change and related disasters because renters receive less assistance after disasters than homeowners.
+A Harvard University study entitled "America's Rental Housing 2022" posited that renters are uniquely susceptible to extreme weather event change and related disasters because renters receive less assistance after disasters than homeowners.
 The study cited a 2019 HUD analysis of CDBG-DR-funded recovery examples, which showed that only an eighth of housing activities funding went to affordable rental construction or rental assistance.
-They also found that renter households often lack the "financial resources to evacuate, information about disaster risks, and adequate insurance cover."
-A 2017 survey showed that nearly 40 percent of renters did not have the funds necessary to evacuate in a disaster - more than three times the percent of homeowners.
+They also found that renter households often lack the "financial resources to evacuate, information about disaster risks, and adequate insurance cover."16 A 2017 survey showed that nearly 40 percent of renters did not have the funds necessary to evacuate in a disaster - more than three times the percent of homeowners.17